-A. A hotel worker claiming violation of this chapter may report such claimed violation to the City Manager, who shall cause such complaint to be investigated.
-Whether based upon such a complaint or otherwise, where the City Manager or the City Manager's delegatee has determined that a hotel employer has violated this chapter, the City Manager shall issue a written notice to the hotel employer that the violation is to be corrected within ten (10) days.
-In the event that the hotel employer has not demonstrated to the City Manager within such period that it has cured such violation, the City Manager may then request the City Attorney to pursue a civil action against the hotel employer under subsection B of this section.
+A. A hotel worker, event center worker, or airport hospitality worker, or designated representative of such a worker, claiming v iolation of this chapter may report such claimed violation to the City Manager, who shall cause such complaint to be investigated.
+Whether based upon such a complaint or otherwise, where the City Manager or the City Manager's delegatee has determined that a hotel employer, event center employer, or airport hospitality employer has violated this chapter, the City Manager shall issue a written notice to such employer that the violation is to be corrected within ten (10) days.
+In the event that the hotel employer, event center employer, or airport hospitality employer has not demonstrated to the City Manager within such period that it has cured such violation, the City Manager may then request the City Attorney to pursue a civil action against the hotel employer, event center employer, or airport hospitality employer under subsection B of this section.

-B. In addition, the City or any aggrieved hotel worker may enforce the provisions of this chapter by means of a civil action, regardless of whether a complaint has been filed with the City Manager under subsection A of this section.
-A hotel worker's filing of a complaint with the City Manager, or a hotel worker's failure to file such a complaint with the City Manager, shall in no way alter that worker's right to bring a civil action under this subsection.
+B. In addition, the City or any aggrieved hotel worker, event center worker, or airport hospitality worker, or designated representative of such workers, may enforce the provisions of this chapter by means of a civil action, regardless of whether a complaint has been filed with the City Manager under subsection A of this section.
+A worker's filing of a complaint with the City Manager, or a worker's failure to file such a complaint with the City Manager, shall in no way alter that worker's right to bring a civil action under this subsection.